SAML 2.0

 • Metadata URL: the address to access the metadata.
 Check your identity provider’s documentation to get the Metadata URL and inform it in this field.

-• Policy: select the access policy to be applied to this access.
+• Role: select the role to be applied to this access.

-In case you have policies configured on your identity provider, they will override this one.
+In case you have roles configured on your identity provider, they will override this one.

 Those fields are explained in the video below: